MatheusHenry2/MatheusHenry2/README.md

 # Hey 👊

-- 🌱 I’m currently learning C++, Java and SQL
+- 🌱 A curious guy who loves technology and programming
 - 💬 Ask me about why did i start a program